 This ringing endorsement of the effectiveness of court jesters seems a good way to launch a website celebrating them across time and space.
 It comes from Sima Qian 司馬遷 (c.
 145-86 BC), ‘father’ of Chinese history, who wrote what may be the first ever study of jesters, bringing together accounts of how they influenced the behaviour of their rulers through the use of humour and related fools’ tools such as reductio ad absurdum.

-His Historical Records (Shiji) cover a few thousand years from the Yellow Emperor down to his own time, ending in 95 BC.
-Some of the principal jesters of China are included, such as Chunyu Kun (Baldy Chunyu) (淳于髡), You Meng (優孟), You Zhan (優旃), Guo Sheren (郭舍人), and Dongfang Shuo (東方朔).
+His Historical Records (Shiji 史記) cover a few thousand years from the Yellow Emperor down to his own time, ending in 95 BC.
+Some of the principal jesters of China are included, such as Chunyu Kun (淳于髡 or Baldy Chunyu) (c.
+356-319 BC), You Meng (優孟), You Zhan (優旃), Guo Sheren (郭舍人), and Dongfang Shuo (東方朔).
 In the coming weeks and months, we will be sharing more of their story.
-As a starter, ‘Old Baldy Chunyu’ (c.
-356-319 BC) made it into the inaugural batch of blog posts.

 Old Baldy Chun-yu laughed like hell, the King of Qi ran riot beyond belief;

 Jester Meng shook his head in song and the firewood-hawker picked up a fief.

 One shout from Jester Twisty Pole and wretched guards gained sweet relief.

 Source: Sima Qian 司馬遷 (c.
 145-86 BC), `Guji liezhuan’ 滑稽列傳, in Shiji 史記, annot.
 Pei Yin (Shanghai: Zhonghua Shuju, 1963), p.
 3203; trans. `Jesters’, in War Lords, William Dolby and John Scott (Edinburgh: Southside, 1974), p.
 168